hzeller/rpi-matrix-pixelpusher/README.md

 Compiling
 ---------
-This project contains the RGB matrix as submodule.
+This project contains the RGB matrix library as submodule.
 So after you have cloned this library, call:

     git submodule init
 	git submodule update